jessesosmena/authentication-codeIgniter-3/readme.rst

 Install CodeIgniter in XAMPP

 # Get the project
-git clone the repo extract its contents to the "htdocs" folder of XAMPP.
+git clone this repo extract its contents to "htdocs" folder of XAMPP.
 Rename the folder to some application name such as "ci_auth" or any.

 Configure and Setup the CodeIgniter Environment

 * Open the application/config/config.php.
 * We need the codeigniter application to point to the proper base url.
-For that set the "base_url" array value to " "/blank or to the base url path.
+For that set its value to ''/empty or base url path.

 Set sql file name authcodeIgniter.sql located at the root folder import that to localhost/phpmyadmin databases.